github/docs/README.md

 ### And that's it!

-If you're having trouble with your GitHub account, contact [Support](https://support.github.com/contact).
+If you're having trouble with your GitHub account, contact [Support]

 That's how you can easily become a member of the GitHub Documentation community. :sparkles: